Geneforge (video game): Plot

 After encountering the three servile groups, the player begins to learn of a group of foreigners known as Sholai, explorers who have been shipwrecked on the island.
 It was the Sholai, led by a man named Trajkov, who attacked the player with their last remaining ship.
-Trajkov controls a device called the Geneforge, created by the Shapers, which can rewrite the user's DNA and make them incredibly powerful.
+Trajkov controls a device called the Geneforge, created by the Shapers, that can rewrite the user's DNA and make them incredibly powerful.
 This is the cause of the island's Barred status, the device was deemed too dangerous in the wrong hands.
-Trajkov and his followers have allied themselves with the Takers, absorbing the contents of canisters and trying to claim Shaper powers as their own.
+Trajkov and his followers have allied themselves with the Takers, absorbing the contents of canisters and attempting to claim Shaper powers as their own.
 The group have been unable to activate the Geneforge itself due to a Shaper being needed to activate the device.
 A Shaper named Goettsch was kidnapped for this purpose, in the same manner as the player-character.
 Goettsch fled and stole the shaping gloves needed to safely use the Geneforge, causing Trajkov to attempt to kidnap the player as a replacement.
 During these events, some Sholai have escaped from their increasingly violent and unpredictable leader.

 The player is free to join any one of the servile groups and share common goals, or remain unaligned.
 Geneforge can be completed without joining any group.
 Trajkov can be killed through combat or tricked into killing himself by using the Geneforge.
-He can also be aided in activating the device, if the player steals the shaper gloves from Goettsch.
+He can also be assisted in activating the device if the player steals the shaper gloves from Goettsch.
 Goettsch offers the player fake shaper gauntlets, which do not protect Trajkov from the Geneforge's energy should he be convinced they are genuine shaping gloves.
 The player can complete the game by using the last boat on Sucia Island.
 The small vessel is moored in a guarded dock on the far side of the island.
-Finishing the game unlocks one of more than a dozen game endings, dependent on the player's actions during the game.
+Finishing the game unlocks one of more than a dozen endings, dependent on the player's actions.